Franchise agreements are regulated in Australia by the Franchising Code of Coduct (the Code). The Code provides that a franchise agreement:

 - what happens on termination.

-These restrictions include things such as
+The restrictions contained in a franchise agreement include things such as

 - restrictions with suppliers,

 - prohibitions against operating a competing business, and